harishanchu/workplace/README.md

 ## Conventions

 - When a time sheet is created an associated task is created for the time sheet.
-- Open tasks can be referred in new time sheets.
+- Open tasks can be linked to new time sheets by using the link button from the top right corner of time sheet entry popup.
 - When a time sheet is marked as completed the associated task will be marked as closed.

 ## To do

 - Employee clock in/out.
-- Employee management functionality for admin users.